iffydopsqueen/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### d.
+Terraform Destroy

+`teraform destroy` - This will destroy resources.

+You can also use the `auto-approve` flag to skip the approve prompt eg. `terraform destroy --auto-approve`

 ### 3. Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modulues that should be used with this project.